Warchant - Clark: FSU shows off winning culture by handling UNC without Barnes

 Clark: FSU shows off winning culture by handling UNC without Barnes

-This is how good Leonard Hamilton's program has become: His Florida State Seminoles just beat North Carolina without the services of arguably the best player on the team.
+This is how good Leonard Hamilton's program has become: His Florida State Seminoles just beat North Carolina without the services of arguably the best player on his team.
 And nobody was surprised.

 That's just who the Seminoles are these days.